-For a Father’s Day gift with a difference, take dad on an adventure into subterranean London.
-Down Street Station in Mayfair is a disused London tube station and bomb proof shelter where Prime Minister Winston Churchill took refuge in WWII.
+For a Father’s Day gift with a difference, take Dad on an adventure into subterranean London.
+Down Street Station in Mayfair is a disused London tube station and bomb-proof shelter where Prime Minister Winston Churchill took refuge in WWII.
 Tours are operated by London Transport Museum and run from the Athenaeum Hotel.

 Ah, but not just any barber shop, we’re talking about a trip to Geo.
 F Trumper on Curzon Street Mayfair.
-Dad will be pampered in traditional style in the luxurious surrounds of the salon, complete with mahogany cubicles and glass display cases.
+Dad will be pampered in traditional style in the luxurious surrounds of the Central London salon, complete with mahogany cubicles and glass display cases.
 Set up by George Trumper over 100 years ago, choose from a classic hot towel wet shave, haircut and styling and even face, hand and foot care.
 Either walk in or give them a call to make a booking, or you could plump for Geo.
-F. Trumper vouchers, so dad can be pampered at his leisure.
+F. Trumper vouchers, so Dad can be pampered at his leisure.

 Some might say Churchill was the greatest leader in British history, and this Father’s Day, you can treat your dad to a private tour with London Walks in Whitehall.
-With a London Walks guide at your side, they’ll show you where the machine gun nests were to be placed, the barbed wire, the ‘knife-rest’ road blocks and the anti-tank trenches.
+With a London Walks guide at your side, they’ll show you where the machine gun nests were to be placed, the barbed wire, the ‘knife-rest’ roadblocks and the anti-tank trenches.
 You could even end with a tour of the Cabinet War Rooms (ask your guide to show you the memento of Churchill’s war time strain).